 The good news with transmittance is that standardizing the instrument is a bit easier than with reflectance.
 To measure the incident light Φi we need only remove the sample and make a measurement.
 The incident light passes through to the detector unaffected.
 We assume Φi = Φt and the standardization is complete.
 To be strictly correct, we need to compensate for the detector dark signal Φd and the transmittance of the standard Ts:

 For many applications.
 Ts is 1.0 since our reference standard was simply air.
 For measuring liquids, a clear glass cuvette is used.
 For the standardization step, a cuvette is installed, usually filled with the carrier in your sample (water or a solvent) and then measured for Ts.
 In this case Ts can be slightly less than 1.0.

 These measurements are quite straightforward so long as the sample is non-scattering.
 That is, it does not affect the direction of light travel, only the spectral properties of the light (via absorption).
-For scattering samples, we will also need to consider the measurement geometry.
+For scattering samples, transmittance factor is much more dependent on the measurement geometry.
 That is, the optical configuration.
 But that will be another post.